AdobeDocs/app-builder/guides/security_overview.md

 - Instantiation of an API client, by using the appropriate product [SDK library](https://github.com/adobe/aio-sdk)
 - Pre-configured API call, passing the required credentials, by using the same product [SDK library](https://github.com/adobe/aio-sdk)

-### Securing the Access to Headless Firefly Applications
+### Securing the Access to Headless Project Firefly Applications

 Headless applications (e.g. Runtime actions or sequences) are usually executed as a back-end service invoked by another service - another Adobe product or a 3rd party system.
 For example: